jon-heard/obsidian-inline-scripts/README.md

         ![Plugin options](readmeMedia/pluginOptions.png)

 3. Find the "Shortcut-files" setting.
 It is just beneath "Shortcut Sources.
 4. To the right of the setting is the button "Import full library".
 Click on that button and then confirm.
 This will trigger the import.
+It might take a minute to download, depending on your internet connection.

     ![Import full library](readmeMedia/importFullLibrary.png)